Default password

-A Default Credential vulnerability is a type of vulnerability in a computing device that most commonly affects devices having some pre-set (default) administrative credentials to access all configuration settings.
-The vendor or manufacturer of such devices uses a single pre-defined set of admin credentials to access the device configurations, and any potential hacker can misuse this fact to hack such devices, if those credentials are not changed by consumers.

-Examples
+Where a device needs a username and/or password to log in, a default password is usually provided to access the device during its initial setup, or after resetting to factory defaults.

+Manufacturers of such equipment typically use a simple password, such as admin or password on all equipment they ship, expecting users to change the password during configuration.
+The default username and password are usually found in the instruction manual (common for all devices) or on the device itself.

+Default passwords are one of the major contributing factors to large-scale compromises of home routers.
+Leaving such a password on devices available to the public is a major security risk.
 There are several Proof-of-Concept (POC), as well as real world worms running across internet, which are configured to search for systems set with a default username and password.
-Voyager Alpha Force, Zotob, and MySpooler are a few examples of POC malware which scan the Internet for specific devices, and try to login using the default credentials.
+Voyager Alpha Force, Zotob, and MySpooler are a few examples of POC malware which scan the Internet for specific devices and try to log in using the default credentials.

 In the real world, many forms of malware, such as Mirai, have used this vulnerability.
 Once devices have been compromised by exploiting the Default Credential vulnerability, they can themselves be used for various harmful purposes, such as carrying out Distributed Denial of Service (DDoS) attacks.
 In one particular incident, a hacker was able to gain access and control of a large number of networks including those of University of Maryland, Baltimore County, Imagination, Capital Market Strategies L, by leveraging the fact that they were using the default credentials for their NetGear switch.

+Some devices (such as wireless routers) will have unique default router usernames and passwords printed on a sticker, which is more secure than a common default password.
+Some vendors will however derive the password from the device's MAC address using a known algorithm, in which case the password can also be easily reproduced by attackers.